 Pour batter into prepared pan.
 Bake 40-50 minutes or until toothpick inserted in center comes out clean.
 Cool 15 minutes; remove from pan.
 Cool completely.

-Combine powdered sugar, 1 tablespoon butter, 1/2 teaspoon peppermint extract and enough milk for desired glazing consistency in small bowl.
+Combine powdered sugar, 1 tablespoon butter, 1/2 teaspoon peppermint extract and enough milk for desired glazing consistency in bowl.
 Beat at low speed until powdered sugar is moistened.
 Increase speed to medium; beat until creamy.
 Drizzle glaze over cooled cake.
 Sprinkle with crushed candy.

 Dietary Fiber: 1g